leon-4A6C/mal-scrap/README.md

   .then(output => output[0].getDetails())
   .then(details => console.log(details));

-// search for stuff
-client.search("boku no", "anime")
-  .then(data => console.log(data));
+// search for boku no in anime and get the second page client.search("boku no", "anime", {show:50}) .then(data => console.log(data));

 // get the details from the anime with the id 5114